State Farm has an insurance discount program that aims to encourage safe driving and, if you do, save you money.

-The company claims the Drive Safe & Save car insurance discount could be as much as 30% for the safest motorists – such as those who don’t speed, those who limit night driving and those who don’t drive much.
+The company claims the Drive Safe & Save car insurance discount could be as much as 30% for the safest motorists – those who don’t speed, those who limit night driving and those who don’t drive much.

 Key Highlights